Series Classes

 -

-After their first class, students are allowed to sign up for a maximum of two hours each week.
+All Levels Wheel students are allowed to sign up for a maximum of two hours each week.
 A week is defined as the time between your class.
 Example: If I am in the 6:30 pm Tuesday class, I have until 6:30 pm the next Tuesday to use my practice hours.

-Practice time can be used to throw or to trim your pots.
-Class clay will be available to you during this time.
 This time is meant for you to explore and work on your skills without instruction.
 All students are expected to be self-sufficient and clean up after themselves.
 The staff is there to answer any questions you may have, but they are not able to instruct.

 -